slaarti/ansible-role-certbot/README.md

     notation for these elements, to save on having to otherwise escape any of the quotations in the files.

+*   `email`: The email address you registered the account with.

+*   `domains`: A list of domains to register certificates for.
+Each domain listed gets a certificate requested for it individually; support for alternate names is not currently included, although it may be added in the future depending on the author's requirements.

 Dependencies
 ------------